git-theresa/GenerateRM/genREADME.md

   * Questions

   ##  **Description**
-  Genertae ReadME allows a developer to create a ReadMe/MarkDown file using Node.js
+  Generate ReadME allows a developer to create a ReadMe/MarkDown file using Node.js

   ## **Installation**
   JSON Package Included